Coming out

 All of these factors of my appearance I have in general tried to hide from you in one form or another - whether through jokes / brushing it off, or by altering my appearance before I see you face to face.

 Those aspects I will no longer try to hide from you, because it’s frankly fucking annoying to do so.
-That said, I care about the comfort of people around me and understand that, for example, dressing in a skirt could make you uncomfortable.
-I have no plans to change how I dress in public, for the comfort of others and safety of myself.
+That said, I care about the comfort of people around me and understand that, for example, dressing in a skirt might make you uncomfortable.
+I may appear more feminine now, but will still withold my appearance in public for the comfort of others and safety of myself.

 ‘Are you seeking treatment?
 Drugs?
 Surgeries?’